 When you want to take your participation to the next level, consider volunteering for one of ASAE’s volunteer leadership groups.
 The chair of the ASAE Board appoints council and committee volunteers for one-year terms that are renewable for up to three years, contingent on your participation in the group.
 Many of these groups require attendance at two face-to-face meetings per term.

 ASAE’s volunteer leadership groups are listed below.
-Applications are taken periodically via the Volunteer Town Square.
+Applications are generally accepted every spring and fall.
 Once you select an opportunity and submit your application, it will be reviewed by ASAE volunteer leadership.
 You will be notified of the outcome within a few weeks.

 ASAE Political Action Committee.
 APAC raises and dispenses funds to provide financial support to candidates for federal office who are supportive of ASAE in government affairs issues.
 Provides accounting for funds as segregated from ASAE general funds.